Roadrunner Freight talks LTL logistics technology, supply chain innovation

 Logistics technology company SMC³ works with some of the leading service providers in the transportation and supply chain industry, giving them the tools to optimize their less-than-truckload operations.
-Frank Hurst, president of LTL provider Roadrunner Freight, recently spoke with SMC³ about how the company uses its logistics technology products and how the carrier views innovation.
+Frank Hurst, former president at Roadrunner Freight, spoke with SMC³ about how the company uses its logistics technology products and how the carrier views innovation.

 SMC³: How does Roadrunner view evolving supply chain technology?

 Hurst: The evolution of supply chain technology will never stop, and we are meeting this challenge head on.
 Technology is at a forefront of our service based recovery and critical to our success in driving improved service, driver retention and recruitment as well as network enhancements.

 Scott Cousins, our CIO, has completely revamped and reorganized our IT team to be very nimble and closely aligned with the individual needs of the business.
 Over the past year, we created a technology center at our corporate office in Downers Grove and have hired over 50 IT professionals.
 We have brought in some incredible talent and they continue to amaze me with projects they are working on.